MooreThreads/Moore-AnimateAnyone/README.md

-# 🤗 Introduction
+# 🤗 Moore-AnimateAnyone

 **update**：🔥🔥🔥We launch a HuggingFace Spaces demo of Moore-AnimateAnyone at [here](https://huggingface.co/spaces/xunsong/Moore-AnimateAnyone)!!

 This repository reproduces [AnimateAnyone](https://github.com/HumanAIGC/AnimateAnyone).
 To align the results demonstrated by the original paper, we adopt various approaches and tricks, which may differ somewhat from the paper and another [implementation](https://github.com/guoqincode/Open-AnimateAnyone).

 It's worth noting that this is a very preliminary version, aiming for approximating the performance (roughly 80% under our test) showed in [AnimateAnyone](https://github.com/HumanAIGC/AnimateAnyone).

 We will continue to develop it, and also welcome feedbacks and ideas from the community.
 The enhanced version will also be launched on our [MoBi MaLiang](https://maliang.mthreads.com/) AIGC platform, running on our own full-featured GPU S4000 cloud computing platform.

-# 📝 Release Plans
+## 📝 Release Plans

 - [x] Inference codes and pretrained weights
-- [ ] Training scripts
+- [] Training scripts

 **Note** The training code involves private data and packages.
 We will organize this portion of the code as soon as possible and then release it.

-# 🎞️ Examples
+## 🎞️ Examples

 Here are some results we generated, with the resolution of 512x768.